polkadot-developers/substrate-docs/content/md/en/docs/reference/glossary.md

 ## header

 The structure that aggregates the information used to summarize a [block](#block).
-A header consists primarily of [cryptographic](#cryptographic-primitives) information that is used by [light-clients](#light-client) to get a minimally-secure but very efficient synchronization of the chain.
+A header consists primarily of [cryptographic](#cryptographic-primitives) information that is used by [light clients](#light-client) to get a minimally-secure but very efficient synchronization of the chain.

 ## hybrid consensus